maladroit1/my-real-estate-app/DEPLOYMENT.md

 ## Security Features

-✅ **API Key Protection**: Your Claude API key is never exposed to the client ✅ **Serverless Functions**: All API calls go through secure server-side functions ✅ **Environment Variables**: Sensitive data stored in Netlify's secure environment ✅ **Automatic Detection**: App automatically uses secure mode when deployed ✅ **Local Development**: Can still use direct API for faster development locally
+✅ **User-Owned Keys**: Each user provides and manages their own API key ✅ **Local Storage**: Keys are stored in the user's browser ✅ **Serverless Validation**: Backend validates key format before API calls ✅ **No Shared Keys**: No risk of exposing a shared API key ✅ **Per-User Billing**: Each user's API usage is billed to their own account

 ## How It Works

-1. **In Production**:
+1. **First Use**:
-   - Frontend calls `/api/claude-api`
-   - Netlify function receives the request
-   - Function uses the API key from environment variables
+   - User clicks on AI feature
-   - Function calls Claude API and returns results
+   - Modal prompts for Claude API key
+   - Key is validated and stored in localStorage
-   - API key never reaches the browser
+   - Future sessions remember the key

-2. **In Development**:
+2. **API Calls**:
+   - Frontend sends requests to `/api/claude-api`
-   - Can use either local API key or Netlify Dev
+   - User's API key included in request headers
-   - Automatic detection based on hostname
+   - Serverless function validates and forwards to Claude
+   - Results returned to user

 ## Troubleshooting

-1. **"API key not configured" error**
+1. **"API key required" error**
-   - Make sure you've set CLAUDE_API_KEY in Netlify environment variables
-   - Redeploy after setting environment variables
+   - User needs to enter their Claude API key
+   - Keys must start with "sk-ant-"
+   - Get keys from console.anthropic.com

 2. **Function not found**
    - Check that `netlify/functions/claude-api.js` exists